Ceramic Coatings Explained: The Science Behind the Shine

 The Hydrophobic Effect Explained

-One of the most noticeable features of ceramic coating is aggressive water beading.
+One of the most noticeable features of ceramic coatings is water behavior.

 Reduced water spotting